News: Civil society grievance against ExxonMobil and Chevron: A public record

 ● Rep. Huizenga (R-MI-2) introduces H.R.
 4519 , a bill to amend the Securities Exchange Act of 1934 to repeal Section 1504 of the Dodd-Frank Act.

 ● The House Financial Services Committee approves of H.R.
 4519 on a 33-27 vote .

 ● The Department of the Interior sends a letter to Fredrik Reinfeldt, Chair of the EITI Board announcing the withdrawal of U.S. candidacy for EITI .
 The letter makes the false claim that U.S. law prevents implementation of the EITI Standard.

-● USEITI CSO members send a letter to Chair Reinfeldt regarding violations of the EITI Code of Conduct by ExxonMobil and Chevron.
-The letter makes the case that these acts of bad faith are grounds for the companies’ immediate removal from the EITI Board.
+● USEITI CSO members send a letter to Chair Reinfeldt regarding violations of the EITI Code of Conduct by ExxonMobil and Chevron and call for the companies’ immediate removal from the EITI Board.

 ● Signatories of the February 7 letter meet in Washington, DC with Chair Reinfeldt and Jonas Moberg, Executive Director of the EITI Secretariat, to discuss the call for ExxonMobil and Chevron to be removed from the EITI Board.